 3. Click “Next” in the Troubleshooter, then check the box that applies to your issue (most likely “Files don’t appear in search results,” though if your Windows Search is working, albeit slowly, you should tick the third box down).

 4. Finally, click Next to run the scan, which will automatically attempt to fix any problems.

 To be clear, we’re not suggesting here that you should disable and completely remove all third-party antivirus software from your device, but based on feedback here and across the Internet, certain programs cause Windows Search to malfunction.
 Avast is one culprit, so try uninstalling that if you have it, then find an alternative if need be.
-(It may be a controversial opinion here, but for years the default Windows 10 option, Windows Defender, has served me perfectly well.)
+(Windows Defender itself has become a viable, secure option in recent years.)

 On the other hand, enabling Windows Firewall has also helped some users.
 It seems that Search and indexing is oddly sensitive to your security settings, so tinkering around with them by enabling and disabling things may yield results.

 7. Move or Rebuild Swapfile.sys